fairlearn/fairlearn/docs/contributor_guide/how_to_talk_about_fairness.rst

   due process, remedying historical societal injustices).
 - Be clear that given the many complex sources of unfairness, it is not possible to fully *debias* a system or to guarantee fairness.
-The goal is to detect and to mitigate fairness-related harms as much as possible.
+The goal is to assess and mitigate fairness-related harms as much as possible.
   For this reason, don’t usewords like *debias*, *unbiased*, *solve* – they set up unrealistic expectations.
 Use words like *mitigate*, *address*, *prioritize*, *assess* instead.